RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Left and right shoulder buttons**\
 _(Page up / Page down)_

 Provides quick jumping in textlists and menus, jumps 10 games in the gamelists and 6 entries in the menus.
 Navigates between gamelists if the _Quick system select_ option has been set to use these buttons and the primary element supports it.
-Also used as back and blankspace keys in text edit dialogs.
+Also used as back and blankspace keys in text edit dialogs and for zooming in and out when viewing PDF game manuals.

 **Left and right trigger buttons**\
 _(Home / End)_

 Jumps to the first or last entries in carousels, grids and textlists as well as in menus and text edit dialogs.
 Navigates between gamelists if the _Quick system select_ option has been set to use these buttons and the primary element supports it.
+Also jumps to the first or last entry/page when using the media viewer.

 **Left and right thumbstick click**\
 _(F2 / F3)_